Support for Students with Disabilities

 NWCC Accessibility Services strives to provide students with disabilities the support services and guidance needed to maximize success and reduce barriers to learning.

 Various services are available for students with physical and learning disabilities.
-Students with an identified disability are encouraged to visit the Accessibility Services Coordinator before or during the application process to provide adequate time to access all appropriate services.
+Students with an identified disability are encouraged to visit an Accessibility Services Coordinator before or during the application process to provide adequate time to access all appropriate services.

 At the Terrace Campus male/female dorms are equipped for students with physical disabilities.
 For more information regarding living on campus visit Residence Living.
 In all other College communities, Educational Advisors can advice on accommodation options.